nygeog/beh_public/meetings/readme.md

 	* And here’s a smaller one with a longer time period for each yearly snapshot.
 [For Download](https://www.dropbox.com/s/a7p09iwibft8sij/nets_modified_healthy_half_longer.gif?dl=0)
 [For Viewing Online](https://dl.dropboxusercontent.com/u/36281098/beh/nets/animation/nets_modified_healthy_half_longer.gif)

+#####Suggestions

+Create just an animation of the kernel densities.

+Maybe try the search radius at 1/2 km instead of 1 km.

+Half households have car use a diff. search radius.

+Try physical.

+Try in R. with Shiny.

+Show a new location opening.
+Colored by date of entry.

+Animated GIF Studio.

+Try scale with all 23 counties.

 ####Restaurants
 * Review restaurants paper.